grahamhome/MicroPythonProjects/projects/radio/README.md

 #### Overview
-The goal of this project is to find and learn to use a MicroPython library for the FM radio modules I have.
+The goal of this project is to find and learn to use a MicroPython library for the NRF24L01+ FM radio modules I have.
-I want to be able to send and recieve arbitrary data between Pi Pico units.
+I want to be able to send and receive arbitrary data between Pi Pico units.
 I plan to write a component class to simplify the use of my chosen library.

 #### Updates